MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/RPCSvc-Proto.md

 make check
 ```

-Finally, to install rpcsvc-proto into the build tree, run the following command:
+Finally, to install RPCSvc-Proto into the build tree, run the following command:

 ```bash
 make install